-Bioassays, conducted on the live insect samples, are used primarily for the monitoring.
-This approach is most effective because it provides an early indication of any reduced sensitivity to previously un-resisted insecticides.
-It is also independent of the need to know the exact mechanism of resistance.
+The project is continuing to monitor the sensitivity of key pest species to insecticides to know which actives will work and which will not.
+The monitoring is being done primarily using bioassays on live samples.
+This approach is most effective because it provides an early indication of any reduced sensitivity to currently un-resisted insecticides in anticipation of the evolution of full-blown resistance that would lead to control failures.
+It is also independent of the need to know initially the exact mechanism of resistance.